coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/{01} FastTransport/README.md

 Variable Card | 1

 ### Results
-This Integrated Dynamics system will transport 64 items / tick, completing our test in just shy of an hour.
+This Integrated Dynamics system will transport 64 items/tick, completing our test in just shy of an hour.

 ## Super Factory Manager
 SFM is quite literally made for this, its one job is logistics, so, how does it do in a simple race?
-Well... it's built with performance in mind and as such limits the player by default to one execution per second, this is plenty in most scenarios but does mean that it falls behind here, however, there are loop holes and we'll take a look at thoes as well.
+Well... it's built with performance in mind and as such limits the player by default to one execution per second, this is plenty in most scenarios but does mean that it falls behind here, however, there are loopholes and we'll take a look at those as well.

 ### Construction & Setup
 Place a Factory Manager between the input and output, remember to craft a program card and put that in your Factory Manager via the GUI.
 Now, click the edit button, and write ([or paste](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/SuperFactoryManager/itemPipe.sfm)) your script.
-Next, grab a Label Gun, label the input block as "in" and the output block as "out."
+Next, grab a Label Gun and label the input block as "in" and the output block as "out."
-TIP: Labeling an inventory as "input" or "output" will cause errors, since these keywords are apart of the sfm language.
+TIP: Labeling an inventory as "input" or "output" will cause errors, since these keywords are a part of the sfm language.
 TIP 2: Writting your script first and pulling labels from the Factory Manager will prevent typos.
 ![sfm_item_pipe](https://github.com/coolbot100s/Modded_MC_Programming/blob/main/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/SuperFactoryManager/sfm_item_pipe.png?raw=true)